xarray-contrib/xarray-indexes/docs/agnostic/pint.md

 ## Example

-First we open the dataset and perform some preprocessing:
+First we open the dataset, fill in missing `units` attributes, and calculate the length of the vectors for later:

 ```{code-cell} python
 import numpy as np